gregory-ledenev/My-Portfolio/README.md

 "Alloy - launcher and automator" is all about automating your day-to-day activities.
 Whether you just need to launch an app or automate your workflow - Alloy makes it simple and handy with just one click.
-So, if you need to post today's photos with added watermark to Facebook, send canned message to someone, save and track your parking place and time, automate Siri, utilize AI to work with texts and pictures etc. - just create corresponding Actions and use them again and again.
-With Alloy you can:
+So, if you need to post today's photos with added watermark to Facebook, send a canned message to someone, save and track your parking place and time, automate Siri, use AI to work with texts and pictures etc. - just create corresponding Actions and use them again and again.
+With Alloy, you can:

 - Make small apps rather than workflows
 - Perform some workflows in background